jsalvasoler/exact_sarp/README.md

 # Exact methodss for the SARP problem: Selective Assessmment Routing Problem

 This repository contains the implementation of the formulations and algorithms proposed in the research project **Exact methods for the SARP problem**.
-Below is a
+The following is the abstract of the project.

 ### Abstract
 In the immediate aftermath of a disaster, relief agencies perform rapid needs assessments to investigate the effects of the disaster on the affected